Easy Classical Guitar Lesson: Waltz in A by Carulli in tab, notation and audio

 Here's a simple classical guitar piece by the famous 19th century guitar composer, Ferdinando Carulli that I've recorded and written out in tab and notation.
 Technically, It's well within the reach of beginner classical and fingerstyle guitarists, (although not complete beginners).
 Any guitarist who can use their fingers instead of a pick, and who has at least a few months of playing experience, should manage it with no problem.

-It's in the key of A, which makes the bass very easy.
+It's in the key of A major, which makes the bass very easy.
 It's just the open 6th, 5th & 4th strings, played with your thumb.
 The chords are simple shapes based on A, D & E7, and the melody goes no higher than fret 5 of the first string.

 There are three sections.
 Each section ends in repeat marks (the double dots) and the piece is played as follows: